Universal Functionals in Density Functional Theory: The Hohenberg-Kohn Theorem

 The spectrum of $H^{v+v_{\rm KS},0}$ is determined in terms of the one-particle Kohn-Sham operator $h_{\rm KS}=-{\Delta}/2+v+v_{\rm KS}$.
 When its eigenvalues satisfy

 then $\Psi'$ is unique up to a phase and equal to the Slater determinant

 where the orbitals $\phi_1,...,\phi_N$ are the $N$ first eigenfunctions of $h_{\rm KS}$.
 Hence the interacting problem has been mapped onto a non-interacting problem.
 For this reason, it is desirable that $\cR_w\cap \cR_0$ is as large as possible, perhaps even equal to the whole set $\cR_w$.
 This question does not seem to have been studied in detail.
 Understanding the Coulomb case is the main goal of the Kohn-Sham formulation of DFT.
+See~\cite{Garrigue-22} for numerical results in this direction.

 In the original approach of~\cite{HohKoh-64,KohSha-65}, the Hohenberg-Kohn theorem is used to define universal functionals.
 Namely, for every $\rho\in\cR_w$, we know that there exists a unique potential $v$ (up to constants) and an $N$-particle wavefunction $\Psi$ such that $\rho=\rho_\Psi$ and $\Psi$ is a ground state for $E_N[v]$.
 Should $\Psi$ be non-degenerate, this defines a map $\rho\mapsto\Psi[\rho]$ and therefore one can define the universal energy functional by $\rho\mapsto \langle\Psi[\rho],H^{0,w}_N\Psi[\rho]\rangle$, and similarly for the kinetic and interaction energies.
 This approach is not satisfactory from a mathematical point of view, however, since the set $\cR_w$ is essentially unknown.